Soba101/Food-Catcher/README.md

-# Project-Miner
+# Project Miner - Java/LibGDX Edition

 ## Introduction

-Welcome to the Java/LibGDX edition of Gold Miner Classic: Gold Rush.
-This project is a recreation of the popular game using Java programming language and the LibGDX framework.
-Our aim is to replicate the fun and challenging experience of the original game while leveraging the versatility and performance of Java and LibGDX.
+"Project Miner" is a Java/LibGDX implementation of the classic Gold Miner game.
+This project aims to recreate the enjoyable and challenging aspects of the original game, leveraging the robust features of Java and the LibGDX framework to enhance gameplay experience and graphics.

+## Project Structure
+The project is organized into several key classes, each serving a specific function in the game's overall architecture:

+- **`iMovable`**: Interface defining movement-related methods.
+- **`IOManager`**: Handles input and output operations.
+- **`SceneManager`**: Manages various scenes within the game, like start, game, and end scenes.
+- **`Entity`**: Represents entities within the game.
+- **`AIControlManager`**: Manages AI behavior and interactions.
+- **`PlayerControlManager`**: Handles player controls and interactions.
+- **`TexturedObject`**: Deals with textured objects in the game environment.
+- **`MyGdxGame`**: The main class that initializes and runs the game loop.
+- **`CollisionManager`**: Manages collision detection and responses.
+- **`DesktopLauncher`**: Entry point for launching the game on desktop platforms.
+- **`GameScene`**: Represents the main gameplay scene.
+- **`StartScene`, `EndScene`, `EndScene2`**: Manage different stages of the game, like beginning and ending.
+- **`GameState`**: Manages the state of the game.
+- **`GameMaster`**: Central control for game logic and flow.
+- **`Scene`**: Base class for different scenes in the game.
+- **`EntityManager`**: Handles the entities within the game's scenes.

 ## Features

-- **Classic Gameplay:** Enjoy the beloved mechanics of the original Gold Miner game, including hook shooting, collecting gold, and avoiding obstacles.
+- **Classic Gold Miner Gameplay**: Engage in the time-tested gameplay of collecting gold and gems while avoiding obstacles.
-- **Enhanced Graphics:** Utilizing LibGDX's powerful rendering capabilities to bring a fresh look to the classic game design.
+- **Enhanced Graphics**: Experience the classic game with improved graphics powered by LibGDX.
-- **Cross-Platform Support:** Thanks to LibGDX, this game can run on various platforms including desktop and mobile devices.
+- **Cross-Platform Play**: Play on various platforms, thanks to the flexibility of LibGDX.
+- **Dynamic Scenes and Entities**: Navigate through different game scenes and interact with various game entities.

 ## How to Play

-- **Objective:** Collect as much gold and precious minerals as possible within the time limit.
+- **Objective**: Gather as much gold and precious minerals as possible within a time limit.
-- **Controls:** Use the arrow keys to control the hook and grab gold and gems.
+- **Controls**: Use arrow keys to control the bucet and collect treasures.
-- **Levels:** The game features multiple levels, each with increasing difficulty and different layouts.
+- **Progress through Levels**: Encounter increasing difficulty and varied layouts in multiple levels.

 ## Installation

-To run this game, you need to have Java installed on your machine.
-Follow these steps to install and play:
+To install and run "Project Miner," follow these steps:

-1. **Clone the Repository:** `git clone [repository-url]`
+1. Clone the repository: `git clone [repository-url]`.
-2. **Navigate to the Project Directory:** `cd GoldMiner-Classic`
+2. Navigate to the project directory: `cd Project-Miner`.
-3. **Build the Project:** `[instructions specific to your build setup]`
+3. Build the project using your Java IDE or build tools.
-4. **Run the Game:** `[instructions specific to running the game]`
+4. Run the game, typically through the `DesktopLauncher` class.

-## Technologies Used
+## Technologies

-- **Java:** The primary programming language used for game development.
+- **Java**: Primary programming language for game logic and mechanics.
-- **LibGDX:** A flexible and powerful game development framework.
-- **[Other Technologies]:** [Details about any other technologies used in the project, like databases, external libraries, etc.]
+- **LibGDX**: Used for graphical rendering, input handling, and cross-platform support.

-## Contributing
+## Contribution

-We welcome contributions to this project!
-If you're interested in improving Gold Miner Classic: Gold Rush or adding new features, please read our contributing guidelines.
+Contributions to "Project Miner" are welcome.
+Follow these steps to contribute:

-1. **Fork the Repository**
+1. Fork the repository.
-2. **Create a Feature Branch:** `git checkout -b new-feature`
+2. Create a new feature branch: `git checkout -b feature/your_feature_name`.
-3. **Commit Your Changes:** `git commit -am 'Add some feature'`
-4. **Push to the Branch:** `git push origin new-feature`
+3. Commit your changes and push to the branch.
-5. **Submit a Pull Request**
+4. Create a new Pull Request.

-## License

-[Specify the type of license under which this project is released, e.g., MIT, GPL, etc.]

----

-This outline provides a basic structure, and you should customize each section to fit your specific project.
-Remember to update the README file regularly as your project evolves.